energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Input Data - Colombia.rst

 From :numref:`Table %s <tbl:mob_specific_costs_calculation_freight>`,
 specific parameters for the model are deduced.
 Except for the technology construction specific GHG emissions (:math:`gwp_{constr}`) where no data was found.
-The specific investment cost (*c\ inv*) is calculated from the vehicle cost, its average speed and occupancy, Eq.
+The specific investment cost (:math:`c_{inv}`) is calculated from the vehicle cost, its average speed and occupancy in Eq.
 :eq:`eq:c_inv_for_mob_calculation_fr`.
-The capacity factor (*c\ p*) is calculated based on the ratio between yearly distance and average speed, Eq.
+The capacity factor (:math:`c_{p}`) is calculated based on the ratio between yearly distance and average speed in Eq.
 :eq:`eq:c_p_for_mob_calculation_fr`.
 The
-vehicle capacity is calculated based on the average occupancy and average speed, Eq.
+vehicle capacity is calculated based on the average occupancy and average speed in Eq.
 Eq. :eq:`eq:veh_capa_for_mob_fr`. :numref:`Table %s <tbl:mob_costs_fr>` summarises these information for each freight vehicle.

-Similarly to the methanol car, additional power trains have been added in order to open the competition between fuels and electric vehicles (including fuel cells electri vehicles).
+Similarly to the methanol car, additional power trains have been added in order to open the competition between e-fuels and electric vehicles (including fuel cells electric vehicles).
-Methanol could be use with performances similar to the use of methane.
+Methanol could be used, with projected performances similar to the ones reached when using methane.
 Based on this approach, two technologies have been added: methanol boats and methanol trucks.

 .. container::

-   .. table:: Freight mobility financial information, in 2035.
+   .. table:: Freight financial information, in 2035.
 Abbreviations: electric (elec.), Fuel Cell (FC) and Natural Gas (NG).
       :name: tbl:mob_costs_fr

       +-------------+------------+-------------+-------------+-------------+